harol5/jazz-corner/README.md

 # Jazz Corner

-created using Spotify and yelp api.
+Created using Spotify and yelp api.